cherrywasscript/HoldMeTight/README.txt

 - allow carrying of more than 1 player
 - a way to set your size preferences
 - a more intuitive way to set custom carry positioning

+- probably more as i think of stuff